RebootGames/ZSL-Eco-Warriors/Game text.md

 (Will appear after information text has been read)  Tap one of the buttons below to select which step you think comes next!

 Button 1: The bottles are packaged.
 [X]
-Button 2: Electricity is generated for shops and restaurants.
-Button 3: Oil is transported.
+Button 2: Electricity is used in shops and restaurants that store the plastic bottles Button 3: Oil is transported.